Domiii/dbux/docs_site/content/01-why-dbux.md

 * Executed files, functions and values [can be searched](./runtime-analysis/40-search.mdx) for/through (culls a lot of noise when compared to code-based search).
 * [Data flow analysis](./runtime-analysis/50-data-flow.mdx) allows us to quickly trace the reads, writes and creation of a selected value.
 This can also take us to the place of creation of a value in a single click.

+## Call to Action

+If you are so inclined, please check out Dbux, and feel free to bombard me with any questions, complaints, any kind of feedback.
+I would greatly appreciate it!

 ## Word of Caution: ALPHA Phase!